Amenzz/solar-challenge-week1/README.md

-•	To set up a Python development environment, first create a virtual environment using python -m venv .venv in your project root, and activate it (source .venv/bin/activate for Linux/macOS or .venv\Scripts\activate for Windows).
+A.	To set up a Python development environment, first create a virtual environment using python -m venv .venv in your project root, and activate it (source .venv/bin/activate for Linux/macOS or .venv\Scripts\activate for Windows).

-•	Then install your dependencies and save them with pip freeze > requirements.txt.
+B.	Then install your dependencies and save them with pip freeze > requirements.txt.
 Make sure to add .venv/ to your .gitignore to avoid committing virtual environment files.
 Organize your project with folders like src/, tests/, notebooks/, and scripts/, and use .vscode/settings.json to configure your Python interpreter if you’re using VS Code.
-•	Initialize a Git repository with git init, make your first commit, and push it to GitHub.
-Set up CI/CD using GitHub Actions by creating a .github/workflows/ci.yml file.
-This file should define a workflow that installs dependencies, runs tests (e.g., with unittest), and verifies the Python version on every push or pull request.
-This setup ensures your codebase is consistent, testable, and ready for collaboration or deployment.